 - initiate our planned Phase 3 clinical trials of I.V.
 CR845; - continue the research and development of our Oral CR845 and other product candidates; - seek regulatory approvals for I.V.
-CR845 and any product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - maintain, expand and protect our global intellectual property portfolio;

-- hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our drug development and potential future commercialization efforts.
+CR845 and any product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - maintain, expand and protect our global intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our drug development and potential future commercialization efforts.

 In addition, we have incurred and will continue to incur significant expenses as a result of our having become a public company, which subjects us to the reporting requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the Sarbanes-Oxley Act of 2002 and the rules and regulations of The NASDAQ Global Market.
-Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002, or Section 404, we will be required to furnish a report by our management on our internal control over financial reporting.
-Commencing with our fiscal year ending December 31, 2014, we must perform system and process evaluation and testing of our internal control over financial reporting to allow management to report on the effectiveness of our internal control over financial reporting in our Form 10-K filing for that year, as required by Section 404.
-However, while we remain an emerging growth company, we will not be required to include an attestation report on internal controls over financial reporting issued by our independent registered public accounting firm.
+Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002, or Section 404, we are required to furnish a report by our management on our internal control over financial reporting.
+Commencing with our current fiscal year ending December 31, 2014, we are performing system and process evaluation and testing of our internal control over financial reporting to allow management to report on the effectiveness of our internal control over financial reporting in our Form 10-K filing for this year, as required by Section 404.
+However, while we remain an emerging growth company, we will not be required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.

 To achieve compliance with Section 404 within the prescribed period, we are engaged in a process of documenting and evaluating our internal control over financial reporting using the 2013 Internal Control - Integrated Framework established by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 This process is both costly and challenging.
-In this regard, we are continuing to dedicate internal resources and have engaged outside consultants.
-We are adopting a detailed work plan to assess and document the adequacy of internal control over financial reporting, continuing steps to improve control processes, as appropriate, validating through testing that controls are functioning as documented and implementing a continuous reporting and improvement process for internal control over financial reporting.
+In this regard, we are continuing to dedicate internal resources and have engaged outside consultants to assist us, under management's direction, in the design, documentation and testing of our internal controls and procedures.
+We have adopted a detailed work plan to assess whether each of the 17 principles underlying the five components of internal control is present and functioning and whether the five components are operating together to provide reasonable assurance that the relevant objectives are met.